 - RegressIt can be operated simultaneously with other Excel statistics add-ins such as XLSTAT, Analyse-it, StatTools, and SigmaXL, effectively adding more menu options and better-designed tables and charts to their regression procedures.
-(See these slides for a direct comparison of regression output produced by the different add-ins.)

 - Charts are formatted in accordance with good principles of statistical graphics, they are uniquely titled and descriptively labeled, they have properly scaled axes, and their point sizes are adjusted for the size of the data set.
 (Excel's default formatting is not used.)
 As Excel chart objects, they can be instantly enlarged to fill the screen by moving them to individual worksheets, and they are subject to further editing or active linking after being copied to Word or Powerpoint files.